vbutolo/icup_course/README.md

 # Introduction to Computation Using Python
 ## Expedia Code Academy - Rome 2018

+### Abstract
+This course introduces students with little or no prior programming experience to the art of computational problem solving using Python.

+In the first 6 hours students will learn basic programming concepts like data types, control statements, functions through a practical approach.
+In the second part of the course students will apply the new knowledge to a personal project which will be evaluated as final exam.

 ### Table of Contents
 #### Lecture 1
 - Course introdution